List of Big Nate characters and premises: Marla

 Marla is the town mail deliverer.
+She was once said to have a PhD.

 Bradley

-One of Nate's enemies.
-He challenged Nate to 'Gas Giant', and was apparently a video game master but his mom, who reveals his name, takes him home after he was playing Gas Giant and almost beating Nate's top score.
+Bradley, who also calls himself T.A. (which he said stands for Thor Almighty) is one of Nate's enemies.
+He challenged Nate to 'Gas Giant', and is a video game master but his mom, who reveals his name, takes him home after he was playing Gas Giant and almost beating Nate's top score.

 Kenny Smithson

-Ellen Wright's former boyfriend, Kenny first appearance was in November 1991, and Ellen dumped him in June 1995.
+Kenny Smithson was Ellen Wright's former boyfriend.
+Kenny's first appearance was in November 1991, and Ellen dumped him in June 1995.
 When Nate was around the mall with Francis, Nate said "I had hawk-vision eyes, and I saw Kenny Smithson with another girl!"

 Carol

-Carol was one of Ellen's friends.
+Carol is one of Ellen's friends.
+She finds Nate adorable when he snuck into Ellen's high school during his class' field trip to the nearby planetarium in October 1993.

 Scoutmaster

-Appeared only in Big Nate On a Roll.
-He announces the winners of the fundraisers and announces that the third prize goes to Josh Husky from Troop Seven.
+The Scoutmaster is a minor character who appeared only in Big Nate On a Roll.
+He announces the fundraisers' winners and that the third prize goes to Josh Husky from Troop Seven.
 Then he announces that the two top prize winners (Nate and Artur) have a tie and to determine the winner, he flips a coin.
 The coin lands on heads (which Nate called) meaning that Artur won second prize and Nate won the first prize.